CLICKING ON A SMALL IMAGE IN THE CALENDAR WILL ENLARGE IT

 The purpose of this donation facility is to enable any sum received to be used for and by our parish for its upkeep and benefit of parishioners.
 This will enable those who normally use the weekly gift aid white envelope system or loose plate donations to continue to support the Parish.
 The facility will enable one off or continual donations (with or without gift aid) to be made securely to our parish bank account.
 Your continued support for the Parish is greatly appreciated.

 Please do not use the 'Donate' button for clergy stipends (Mass intentions, weddings, Baptisms).
 These can be put in an envelope marked FAO the parish priest and indicating what the offering is for and who is giving it.
 The envelope can be left at the parish office or in the donations basket in the Church.

-A very warm welcome to the website of the Roman Catholic Church of Our Lady and St Edmund in Abingdon.
+A very warm welcome to the website of the Catholic Church of Our Lady and St Edmund in Abingdon.